 Cuisine

-Czech cooking usually consists on a large feast of meats, potatoes, and dumplings.
-Typical meals call for knedliky and svickova, cream-sauced beef sirloin.
-Beer consumption per person in the Czech Republic is highest among countries Emblems of national beer are Budweiser and Pilsner Urquell.
+A big feast of meats, potatoes, and dumplings traditionally forms Czech cuisine.
+Common dinners ask for knedliky and svickova, cream-sauced beef sirloin.
+Beer consumption per person in the Czech Republic is the highest among countries.
+The national beers are Pilsner Urquell and Budweiser.

 Sports